ColdTea15/SolarSystemModel/README.md

 ## Overview

 This Java project demonstrates the use of **Object-Oriented Programming (OOP)** principles to model a solar system and visualize it through a simple **Graphical User Interface (GUI)**.
-Each planet is represented as an object with its own properties, and the system showcases how OOP concepts like encapsulation, inheritance, and polymorphism can be applied in a real-world simulation.
+Each celestial object is represented as an object with its own properties, and the system showcases how OOP concepts like encapsulation, inheritance, and polymorphism can be applied in a real-world simulation.

 ## Features

-* **OOP Architecture**: Models planets using classes and inheritance.
+* **OOP Architecture**: Models planets, moons, and solar objects using class hierarchy.
 * **Interactive GUI**: Displays the entire solar system in a window-based interface.
-* **Scalable Design**: Easy to add more celestial bodies with minimal changes.
+* **Scalable Design**: Easily extensible to include more planets, moons, or features.
-* **Realistic Layout**: Planets positioned with orbital spacing and scaling logic.
+* **Realistic Layout**: Orbital spacing and basic visual representation of the solar system.

 ## Technologies Used